 "Who doesn't like chocolate chip cookies?" inquires field editor Diane Hixon, who credits cocoa in the batter for the double dose of chocolate in her treats.
 These disappear fast from the cookie jar in her Niceville, Florida home!

-I've always loved the taste of chai tea and decided to try and incorporate it into one of my recipes.
-Everyone who tries them can't believe how delicious they are. —Paula Marchesi, Lenhartsville, Pennsylvania
+I’ve always loved the taste of chai tea, so I decided to try to incorporate it into one of my recipes.
+Everyone who samples my shortbread can’t believe how delicious it is. —Paula Marchesi, Lenhartsville, Pennsylvania

-"Mandelbrot" in Yiddish literally means "Almond Bread" and dates back to 19th century Eastern Europe.
-It is a twice-baked cookie made with oil and almonds.
-There are many variations, such as adding different types of dried fruits and nuts.
-My version of this "Jewish Biscotti" is more modern-American with the addition of chocolate chips. —Kimberly Scott, Kosciusko, Mississippi
+Mandelbrot in Yiddish literally means “almond bread.”
+The twice-baked cookie made with oil and almonds dates back to 19th century Eastern Europe.
+There are many variations made of different dried fruits and nuts.
+My chocolate chip version is more modern-American. —Kimberly Scott, Kosciusko, Mississippi